Kai83822/Computer-Networking/Fundamentals_Of_Networking.md

 (IP Header) (TCP Header) (HTTP Header) (Data) [**IP Packet**]

-6) At the Network Access Layer, the Eternet protocol adds an Ethernet header and Ethernet trailer to the IP Packet forming the *Ethernet Frame*.
+6) At the Network Access Layer, the Ethernet protocol adds an Ethernet header and Ethernet trailer to the IP Packet forming the *Ethernet Frame*.
 This Ethernet Frame which consists of a series of binary bits is transmitted across the internetwork to the web client.

 (Ethernet Header) (IP Header) (TCP Header) (HTTP Header) (Data) (Ethernet Trailer) [**Ethernet Frame**]